Complements of caustics of the real $J_{10}$ singularities

 \subsection{The up-down involution}

 The involution acts on the spaces $\Phi_1$ and $\Phi_3$.

-This action can also be extended to the corresponding virtual graphs.
+This action can also be extended to the corresponding virtual Morse functions and D-graphs.
 Namely, for any system of paths for the function $f(x,y)$ (see Fig.~\ref{standd}) we take the system of paths for $-f(-x,y)$ obtained from it by the composition of the multiplication by $-1$ and the complex conjugation in $\C^1$.
 The virtual Morse function associated with the function $-f(-x,y)$ and defined by the resulting system of paths is determined by that of the original virtual Morse function associated with $f(x,y)$, see \S~2.2 in \cite{Vp8}.

-In particular, if two functions with ten real critical points are related by this involution, then their $D$-graphs are obtained from each other by replacing all minima by maxima and vice versa, and reversing the directions of all edges, cf. Proposition 16 in \cite{Vp8}
+In particular, if two functions with ten real critical points are related via this involution, then their $D$-graphs are obtained from each other by replacing all minima by maxima and vice versa, and reversing the directions of all edges, see Proposition 16 in \cite{Vp8}.